Russian economy stagnates in November - on track to recession in 2015

 “In general the picture is still of an economy that is stagnating rather than collapsing,” Liza Ermolenko, emerging markets economist at Capital Economics in London, said in a note.

-The ruble, which fell against the dollar by as much as 20 percent at one point earlier this week, is now trading some 45 percent lower for the year to date.
+The rouble, which fell against the dollar by as much as 20 percent at one point earlier this week, is now trading some 45 percent lower for the year to date.

-This poses a major challenge for President Vladimir Putin whose popularity, based partly on providing stability and prosperity, is at risk from the ruble fall damaging Russia’s credibility among investors.
+This poses a major challenge for President Vladimir Putin whose popularity, based partly on providing stability and prosperity, is at risk from the rouble fall damaging Russia’s credibility among investors.

 Weak oil prices, combined with Western sanctions imposed on Russia for its role in the Ukraine crisis, have significantly limited access to foreign funds, creating concerns that many heavy-leveraged companies may not be able to repay their debts.

-On Wednesday, the central bank said it was ready to take additional measures that would lead to faster stabilization of the ruble and ease worries among companies over their debt burden.
+On Wednesday, the central bank said it was ready to take additional measures that would lead to faster stabilisation of the rouble and ease worries among companies over their debt burden.

-The ruble firmed after the announcement, but official forecasts for the economy for next year are gloomy.
+The rouble firmed after the announcement, but official forecasts for the economy for next year are gloomy.

 The central bank said on Monday it was likely the economy would contract in the first quarter of next year and that it could shrink perhaps by around 4.5 percent in 2015 as a whole if oil prices average $60 a barrel.